MicrosoftDocs/learn/learn-pr/azure/enable-single-sign-on/includes/4-exercise-configure-sso-azure-portal.md

-In this exercise, you’ll learn how to configure single sign-on properties for an application in the Azure portal.
+In this exercise, single sign-on properties are configured for the application in the Azure portal.

-To configure single sign-on for the application in the Azure portal:
+To configure single sign-on for the application:

 - Define the URLs that are used to access the application
 - Define any attributes or claims that are needed by the application
 - Download a SAML signing certificate
+- Record the single sign-on settings to use at the application host

-## Define URLS
+## Define URLs

 Define values for the single sign-on properties in the Azure portal.